Onemind-Services-LLC/cloudmydc-docs/docs/Go Lang/Go Dev Center.md

 The maximum number of the same-type servers within a single environment layer depends on a particular hosting provider settings (usually this limit stands for 16 nodes and can be enlarged by sending the appropriate request to support).

 Also, you can notice that upon Golang server scaling, the [load balancing](https://cloudmydc.com/) node is automatically added to environment topology (required for the proper requests distribution).
-Find more details about manual [horizontal scaling](https://cloudmydc.com/) in the documentation.
+Find more details about manual [Horizontal Scaling](/docs/ApplicationSetting/Scaling%20And%20Clustering/Horizontal%20Scaling) in the documentation.

 ## Automatic Horizontal Scaling